virtualstores/tt2/ios.md

 #### Using as a dependency

 In this package we are using Mapbox v10.
-To be able to use this you need to add the following file in your user folder: [.netrc]().
-It is used by Mapbox to authenticate your account
+To be able to use this you need to download and add the following file in your user folder: [.netrc](ios/.netrc), and edit the file to add your Mapbox Secret Token.
+You can create your token [here](https://account.mapbox.com/access-tokens/).
+It is used by Mapbox to authenticate your account.

 1. Using Xcode 13 go to File > Add packages...
 2. Paste the project URL in search bar: [https://github.com/virtualstores/ios-map](https://github.com/virtualstores/ios-map)